Abitibiwinni First Nation

 The Abitibiwinni First Nation (Première Nation Abitibiwinni) is an Algonquian First Nation in the Canadian province of Quebec, residing primarily in the community of Pikogan in the Abitibi-Témiscamingue region.

-The First Nation had a total population of 916 in Indian and Northern Affairs Canada's 2009 Indian Registry, of whom 597 lived in Pikogan and 319 lived off-reserve.
+The First Nation has a total population of 916 listed in the Indian and Northern Affairs Canada's 2009 Indian Registry, of whom 597 live in Pikogan and 319 live off-reserve.
 Hip hop musician Samian is one of the most noted members of the nation.